Limor Shreibman-Sharir: Literary career

 Sharir was a prose advisor for Carmel publishing house.
 She also sits on the Israeli Council for Culture and Arts in Ministry of Culture and Sport.
-She is a member of the editing board of "Moznayim" – the monthly Magazine of Hebrew Writers Association in Israel and the editor of culture and medicine section of the "Reshet Refua" website.
+She was a member of the editing board of "Moznayim" – the monthly Magazine of Hebrew Writers Association in Israel and the editor of culture and medicine section of the "Reshet Refua" website.
+A member of the Hebrew Writers' Association, served as a member of the "Mazenim" board.

-Schreibman-Sharir's book "God and Elvira" published in 2005 in Hebrew, was translated into Italian and published in Italy in 2012.
+Shreibman-Sharir's book "God and Elvira" published in 2005 in Hebrew, was translated into Italian and published in Italy in 2012.

+She received a certificate of appreciation for a unique contribution to teaching from Tel Aviv University, and won the Dr. Einhorn Prize from the Tel Aviv Municipality in the study of literature and medicine for her book series: "Reflections on Literature and Medicine - Dilemmas in Doctor-Patient Relationships".